-So after she wrapped up her time teaching, Shawnae did the Public Policy Fellowship, where she was able to dig into the Every Student Succeeds Act (ESSA).
+After attending LEE's Northeast Regional Public Leadership Summit, Shawnae realized that policy and advocacy work was a perfect next step in her career.
+After she wrapped up her time teaching, Shawnae served as a Public Policy Fellow, where she was able to dig into the Every Student Succeeds Act (ESSA).
 That eventually led to her co-authoring the state of New Jersey’s ESSA plan.

 For Shawnae, it was important that the plan was reflective of the feedback of the people it was going to affect every day.

 “When leadership listens and responds to the community, they feel very much apart of the process of making decisions for students.
 This is a model that we plan to build upon as I help to design more systems of supports for districts to implement ESSA at the local level.

 My work requires constantly changing mindsets on the simple idea that every child is gifted and every child can succeed given support and high quality educational opportunities.”